 It's Time To Start Actively Packing The Rest Of Your Home Room By Room

-Okay, one week before the move, you have to work harder to finish everything on time!
-Actively look around all the rooms in your house and pack everything you can pack right away.
+Okay, one week before the move, you must work harder to finish everything on time!
+Actively look around all the rooms in your house and pack everything you can immediately.

 Create The 'Essentials Bag' For Moving Day.

 A moving essentials bag is a duffle bag, suitcase, or backpack with the personal items you'll need access to on the day of your move and right after you've arrived at your new place.
 It's crucial for staying organized and minimizing moving day stress.
 Your essentials bag should include your wallet and keys, medications, important documents, electronics, contact info, pen and paper, basic toiletries, a roll of toilet paper, a small tool kit, and a pair of scissors or a small knife.

 Large pieces of furniture take more time to disassemble.
 Play clever; disassemble them in time.